vulnanx/Networked_Game_Project_Java/README.md

-# CMSC 137 — Project #2: 2D Multiplayer Shooter
+# CMSC 137 — Project: 2D Multiplayer Shooter
 > Inspired by *Journey of the Prairie King* (Stardew Valley)

 ## Overview